Welcome from the Chief Executive

 Welcome to Edmonton Academy Trust.
-Our Trust comprises Edmonton County Secondary School (Bury and Cambridge Campuses), Lea Valley Academy and Edmonton County Primary School.
+Our Trust comprises Edmonton County Secondary School (Bury Campus), Edmonton County Secondary School (Cambridge Campus), Lea Valley Academy, Salmon’s Brook School (Special), the EdAcT Children’s Centre and Edmonton County Primary School.

 Our Academies provide an education for children aged 3-18 in North London.
 We have been educating young people in this part of London since 1919 and throughout that time our approach has been epitomised by high standards and academic excellence, a tradition that continues today.